 The cloud continues to grow in popularity.
 Top providers like Amazon Web Services (AWS), Google, and Microsoft Azure offer competitive prices to attract enterprises.
 As organizations move their workloads to the cloud, their primary concern is cost overruns.
-More and more companies are now focusing on cloud cost management.
+More and more companies are now focusing on cloud cost management and optimization.

 This article will present the 5 key challenges involved in cloud cost management.